Carlos-Montero/TFG_CORD/M-CORD Installation.md

 ```sh
 $ helm list
 ```
-In this case, will appear all the helm charts components that has been installed:
+In this case, will appear all the helm charts components that has been installed, as an example:
-  - base-kubernetes
+  - base-openstack
   - mcord
   - onos-fabric
-  - vepcservice
   - xos-core